Design is the intermediary

 NOTE: Some visuals are blurred out because they were internal or gated projects for previous employers.
 I'm happy to tell you more about those projects and refer you to the appropriate websites where the work is still showcased.

-Ed Content Approach
+Content Approach

 Education and empowerment can take shape as any number of instructional exercises or design outcomes (see Lindsay Davis' skillset diagram above).

-what you want your audience to do and why they aren't doing it already, and build the best possible bridge needed to help them close that gap with the broader goal of earning customers and turning them into super users!
+I can help you narrow in on what you want your audience to do and why they aren't doing it already (a la Cathy Moore), and build the best possible bridge needed to help them close that gap with the broader goal of earning customers and turning them into super users!

 My current framework for customer education on software